 Once you reach the Caribbean side of Panama you’re introduced immediately to the Spanish influence.
 All along the coast are ruined forts and a strong history of Spanish influence.

-UnCruise has a couple options for this stop, meaning you would either visit Fort San Lorenzo or Portobelo.
+UnCruise has a couple of options for this stop, meaning you would either visit Fort San Lorenzo or Portobelo.
 In 1980, both of the sites became designated as UNESCO World Heritage Sites under the name Fortifications on the Caribbean Side of Panama: Portobelo-San Lorenzo.

 During our Panama cruise, we made a stop at Portobelo.